newAM/w5500-rs/hl/README.md

 Platform agnostic rust driver for the [Wiznet W5500] internet offload chip.

-This crate contains higher level (hl) socket operations, built ontop of my other crate, [`w5500-ll`], which contains register accessors, and networking data types for the W5500.
+This crate contains higher level (hl) socket operations, built on-top of my other crate, [w5500-ll], which contains register accessors, and networking data types for the W5500.

 ## Warning